websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 ### Configuration Restrictions for Published Objects

-In order to prevent data loss and system conflicts, some configuration options are removed for Objects, fields, and relationships after they are published.
+To prevent data loss and system conflicts, some configuration options are removed for Objects, fields, and relationships after they are published.

 * Published Objects cannot be deleted or unpublished.